 Corporate social and environmental responsibility is not only a key part of what we look for in our research, it is also something we strive to achieve ourselves.
 Ethical Screening is a member of, or signatory to the following organisations and initiatives which support these aims:

 - UK Sustainable Investment & Finance (UKSIF)

 - World Benchmarking Alliance

-We are committed to upholding the principles set out the Universal Declaration of Human Rights (UDHR) and ILO Declaration on Fundamental Principles and Rights at Work.
+We are committed to upholding the principles set out the Universal Declaration of Human Rights (UDHR), and the ILO Declaration on Fundamental Principles and Rights at Work; and support the ten principles of the UN Global Compact covering human rights, labour, environment and anti-corruption.
 Ethical Screening is vehemently opposed to slavery in all its forms.

 Our direct operations are based in leased offices in the UK and considered to be low risk.
 Ethical Screening does not have any suppliers or business partners based in higher risk jurisdictions as defined by the Global Slavery Index.

 We have identified our top 25 suppliers (by expenditure) and assessed which had recognised and taken relevant action to address any potential modern slavery risks within their supply chains.
 Ethical Screening contacted a number of suppliers where this information was not publicly available.

 Due to the Covid-19 pandemic, Ethical Screening’s primary supplier mix changed on the basis of requirements for working from home for many of our employees.
 One particular supplier (a high street department store chain) was used to facilitate this move to remote working, and through its retail of computer hardware, was linked to a high-risk industry sector.
 Both the high street chain and hardware manufacturer have published comprehensive Modern Slavery Statements, which comply with the guidance set out in the MSA.